senseexcel/senseexcel/README.md

 7. Save this file with the EXACT file name "license.txt".
 8. Upload the "license.txt" file to the senseexcel content library.

- QMC >> Content Libararies >> senseexcel >> Contents >> Upload >> Select File “license.txt”.
+ QMC >> Content Libraries >> senseexcel >> Contents >> Upload >> Select File “license.txt”.

 #### 4.2.4  View / Update an Existing "license.txt" File.

-Once installed, the "license.txt" in the "senseexcel" Content library is used to manage the assigment of Sense Excel named user licenses.
+Once installed, the "license.txt" in the "senseexcel" Content library is used to manage the assignment of Sense Excel named user licenses.
 It can be viewed, updated and overwritten by following the steps below.

-1. Go to QMC >> Start >> Content libaries >> senseexcel >> Associated Items >> Contents
+1. Go to QMC >> Start >> Content libraries >> senseexcel >> Associated Items >> Contents

-2. Copy the contents of the "URL path" and and paste it immediately after your Qlik Sense Server Url in a new browser tab/window like the below example
+2. Copy the contents of the "URL path" and paste it immediately after your Qlik Sense Server Url in a new browser tab/window like the below example

 https://your.qlikserver.com/content/sensexcel/license.txt